nf-core/raredisease/docs/output.md

 ##### Sentieon bwa mem

 [Sentieon's bwa mem](https://support.sentieon.com/manual/DNAseq_usage/dnaseq/#map-reads-to-reference) is the software accelerated version of the bwa-mem algorithm.
 It is used to efficiently perform the alignment using BWA.
 Aligned reads are then coordinate sorted using Sentieon's [sort](https://support.sentieon.com/manual/usages/general/#util-syntax) utility.
 These files are treated as intermediates and are not placed in the output folder by default.
-It is not the default aligner, but it can be chosen by setting `--aligner` option to sentieon.
+It is not the default aligner, but it can be chosen by setting `--aligner` option to "sentieon".

 #### Duplicate marking